Get Reliable JSON from LLMs: Structured Output Prompting Guide

 Schema lines define exactly what fields and data types you want

-Strict field rules prevent common formatting errors and inconsistencies
+Strict field rules prevent the most common formatting errors and inconsistencies

 Showing one perfect example before rules dramatically improves consistency

-Always specify how to handle missing data (empty string, 0, false, etc.)
+Always specify how to handle missing data (empty string, 0, false, empty array)

 Tell the model what NOT to do (no extra text, no markdown fences, no null values)